-MUD offer email will be sent by the 31 March 2018 or earlier.
-A confirmation letter will be sent by end of April 2018 or earlier.
-The University thanks the applicants for their interest, but advises that only candidates shortlisted by 31 May 2018 at the latest will be notified of the application results.
+MUD offer email will be sent by the end of March 2019 or earlier.
+A confirmation letter will be sent by the end of April 2019 or earlier.
+The University thanks the applicants for their interest, but advises that only candidates shortlisted by 31 May 2019 at the latest will be notified of the application results.

-Interested applicants can join the Department’s Admissions Talk to be held on 25 November 2017 (Saturday) at 10:00 am in Room KLLG109, LG1/F., K. K. Leung, The University of Hong Kong.
+Interested applicants can join the Department’s Admissions Talk to be held on 1 December 2019 (Saturday) at 10:00 am at Room 820, 8/F, Knowles Building, the University of Hong Kong.
 Details will be released closer to the date of the event.

-The composition fees for the Master of Urban Design in the academic year 2018-2019 is HK$170,000.
-The fee covers tuition for courses on offer and student’s usage of university facilities, including health clinic, sports centre and library.
-It does not include costs for fieldtrips, printing, binding, stationery, books, and model-making.
+The composition fees for the Master of Urban Design in the academic year 2019-2020 is HK$187,000 (TBC).
+The composition fees only covers tuition fees for courses on offer and student’s usage of University facilities, such as health clinic, sports centre and library facilities.
+It does not include fees such as costs for local and international field trips, printing, binding, stationery, books and model building.

 A new studio space at the 8/F Knowles Building is provided to MUD teaching activities and student work.
 Students can benefit from the facilities and technical know-how of Department of Urban Planning and Design, Landscape, Real Estate and Architecture.
 Students also could access the latest Digital Fabrication Laboratory and other workshop facilities in the Department of Architecture.